 In addition to the training set, a test set was prepared and annotated.
 This set consisted of 64 video frames and their predicted depth maps.
 This set was drawn at random from the same library of video frames as the training set, but excluding the frames in the training set so that the test set is unseen by the network.
-Each of these frames was scribble-annotated, this time attempting to label as many pixels as possible in addition to the criteria used for annotating the training set.
-Across all 64 images, there were 51,449 labeled pixels, with 33,643 "fold" and 17,806 "not fold".
+Each of these frames was scribble-annotated, this time attempting to place scribbles on as many connected components of the full segmentation as possible in addition to the criteria used for annotating the training set.
+Across all 64 images, there were 203,170 labeled pixels, with 101,604 "fold" and 101,566 "not fold".